nmndeep/Robust-Segmentation/README.md

 *Note: For UperNet we always use the ConvNext backbone with Convolution Stem (CvSt).
 _________________________________

+<h4>Required citations</h4>
+If you use our code/models consider citing us with the follwong BibTex entry:

+<code>@misc{croce2023robust,
+      title={Robust Semantic Segmentation: Strong Adversarial Attacks and Fast Training of Robust Models}, author={Francesco Croce and Naman D Singh and Matthias Hein}, year={2023},
+      journal={arXiv:2306.12941}}</code>

+Also consider citing [SegPGD](https://arxiv.org/abs/2207.12391) if you use SEA attack, as their loss funciton makes up a part of SEA evaluation.

 <h5>Acknowledgements</h5>

 The code in this repo is partially based on the following publically available codebases.